mahavedalla/mahavedalla/docs/questions/sort/whether-upadhi-has-a-cause.md

-# Whether upadhi has a cause?
+Question: Whether upadhi has a cause?
 Sutta References: SN 12.66
 Review Status: Not started